 Some accidents have a higher risk of a chest injury, including:

-A car accident involves enough force that you could suffer a serious chest injury.
-If you do not wear a seat belt, your chest could hit the steering wheel, dashboard, or side door.
+You could suffer a serious chest injury in a car accident if you do not wear a seat belt, your chest could hit the steering wheel, dashboard, or side door.
 You could also suffer a penetrating chest injury if you get ejected from the vehicle.

 But even if you wear a seat belt, the impact of the seat belt on your chest could break ribs and lead to complications like cardiac tamponade.